Kyle Craig: Character background and history

 Four years later, in Double Cross, Kyle escapes prison with the help of his lawyer and travels across the Eastern United States and to Paris, enjoying his newfound freedom.
-He kills multiple people during the novel, one of whom is his mother, who he kills out of spite as she denies having any knowledge of the abuse of her son at the hands of her husband William.
+He kills multiple people during the novel, one of whom is his mother, who he kills out of spite as she denies having any knowledge of the abuse her son suffered at the hands of her husband William.
 He also uses his mother's bank account to wire money into an overseas account in order to support himself and assist in remaining hidden.
 After facing off against Alex, with the help of the Audience Killer, Craig once again escapes and goes into hiding, planning his revenge against Cross.
 In both novels Cross Country and I, Alex Cross, Craig calls towards the end of the books and leaves a threatening message and his plan for revenge against Alex.
 In Cross Fire, Craig returns and has plastic surgery to change his face in order to get close to Cross.
 While pretending to be another FBI agent named Max Siegel, he takes on cases that Alex is working and starts to gain his trust in a case against two killers.
 After solving the case and attending Alex's wedding, Craig reveals himself to Alex on his honeymoon and they fight.
 Alex wounds and is about to capture him when Craig, unable to escape and not wanting to go back to prison, kills himself by shooting a gas tank.
 He appears as the villain in more books than any other in the Alex Cross series.

 In the earlier books, it was mentioned that Kyle was married with a couple of children, but his wife and children are never mentioned or seen in the later books.
 It is presumed that they have cut Kyle out of their lives because he is a killer.

-He does not appear in London Bridges, Mary Mary, Cross, Alex Cross's Trial, and all the novels set after his death in Cross Fire.
+He does not appear in London Bridges, Mary, Mary, Cross, Alex Cross's Trial, and all the novels set after his death in Cross Fire.